This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Generally speaking, the smaller the product, the easier and faster it will thaw within the smoker.

-You should be cautious about smoking large cuts frozen meat at lower temperatures because these will be prone to a lot of time in the USDA Danger Zone.
+You should be cautious about smoking large cuts of frozen meat at lower temperatures because these will be prone to a lot of time in the USDA Danger Zone.

 Essentially, when meat is between 40-140ºF it is a prime environment for rapid bacteria growth.
 Since frozen meat takes longer to get up to temperature, it will naturally spend more time in this range.

-So with that in mind, a partially frozen small chicken is much safer to smoke frozen than a whole, completely frozen brisket.
+So with that in mind, a partially frozen chicken is much safer to smoke frozen than a whole, completely frozen brisket.

 Can I Smoke a Frozen Chicken?